webdriverio/webdriverio/website/blog/2021-12-18_DAW_Adventures_IN_WDIO.md

 Any mild wind would cause it to break.

 The next day I began to learn of the advantage of **Modular Code Design** and other best practices.
-If you want to hear the whole story of perfectly timed magic trick listen to my first podcast with Joe Colantonio: www.testguild.com/103
+If you want to hear the whole story of a perfectly timed magic trick listen to my first podcast with Joe Colantonio: www.testguild.com/103

 I was able to show a $2 million ROI on my first outing.
 This allowed me to move from part-time automator to full-time framework architect.